JeremiahMesa/Token/README.md

-**MyToken Contract**
+MyToken Smart Contract
-This contract is a simple implementation of a token with the following features:
+This is a simple smart contract for a token called "medusa" with the abbreviation "md".
+The contract is written in Solidity, a statically-typed programming language designed for developing smart contracts that run on the Ethereum Virtual Machine (EVM).

-- Public variables to store the token name, abbreviation, and total supply.
+Requirements
+-The contract has public variables that store the details about the token: Token Name, Token Abbreviation, and Total Supply.
-- A mapping of addresses to balances.
+-The contract has a mapping of addresses to balances (address => uint).
-- A mint function to create new tokens and assign them to a specified address.
+-The contract has a mint function that takes an address and a value as parameters.
+This function increases the total supply by that number and increases the balance of the "sender" address by that amount.
-- A burn function to destroy existing tokens and decrease the total supply and the balance of the sender.
+-The contract has a burn function that works the opposite of the mint function.
+It takes an address and a value as parameters, then deducts the value from the total supply and from the balance of the "sender".

-**Usage**
-**Minting Tokens**
-To mint new tokens, call the mint function with the following parameters:

-- _to: the address to receive the new tokens.
-- _value: the number of tokens to mint.
-Before minting new tokens, the contract checks if the sender has enough balance to cover the cost of the new tokens.

-**Burning Tokens**
-To burn existing tokens, call the burn function with the following parameters:
-- _from: the address to burn the tokens from.
-- _value: the number of tokens to burn.
-Before burning tokens, the contract checks if the sender has enough balance to cover the number of tokens to be burned.

-**Compilation**
-This contract can be compiled with the Solidity compiler version 0.8.18 or higher.

-**License**
+-The burn function has conditionals to make sure the balance of the "sender" is greater than or equal to the amount that is supposed to be burned.

+Contract Details
+-Token Name: medusa
+-Token Abbreviation: md
+-Total Supply: Initially set to 0, but can be increased using the mint function.

+Functions
+mint
+-This function takes an address and a value as parameters.
+It increases the total supply by the value and increases the balance of the "sender" address by that amount.

+burn
+-This function takes an address and a value as parameters.
+It checks if the balance of the "sender" is greater than or equal to the value.
+If true, it decreases the total supply by the value and decreases the balance of the "sender" address by that amount.

+License
-This contract is released under the MIT License.
-See LICENSE for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.